 In this context two things are important to note:

 If the parameter “Camera automation“ is set to “True“, the external program FireCapture must be started before MoonPanoramaMaker begins with its recording workflow.
 In the FireCapture menu “PreProcessing” the entry “MoonPanoramaMaker” must be selected.
-If the entry is missing, the MoonPanoramaMaker plugin file has not been copied yet into FireCapture’s plugin directory (see Section 2).
+If the entry is missing, a wrong FireCapture version is used, or the MoonPanoramaMaker plugin folder has not been copied yet into FireCapture’s plugin directory (see Section 2).
 MoonPanoramaMaker requests the user to make sure that this is done, and to acknowledge with pressing “enter”.

 If parameters are changed later during execution of the panorama photography workflow, the workflow is started all over again.
 Only information relating to the telescope mount alignment are kept.
 For this reason it is recommended to do all parameter changes at program start only.